kmehltretter82/frama-c-linux/INSTALL.md

 dune build @install
 ```

-Typing `make RELEASE=yes` builds in release mode, this is shortcut for:
+Typing `make RELEASE=yes` builds in release mode, this is a shortcut for:
 ```
 dune build @install --release --promote-install-files=false
 ```